typegoose/mongodb-memory-server/README.md

 ## Installation

-This tool provides several packages for different purposes:
+This tool provides three packages for different purposes:

-- with auto-download mongod binary on npm install (5 different ways)
+- With auto-download mongod binary on npm install
-- without auto-download (core package)
+- Without auto-download on npm install

 Choose any package, because they are the same.
 Differs only by default configuration, which you may override (see section [Available options](#available-options)).

+### `mongodb-memory-server`

-### With auto-download `latest` Mongod binary on npm install to `node_modules/.cache`
+Auto-downloads the latest `mongod` binary on npm install to: `node_modules/.cache`.

 ```bash
 yarn add mongodb-memory-server --dev